Translation-Commons/lang-nav/src/fileOrganization.md

   - At the moment there are both generic folders like `entities/ui/` and type-specific folders like `entities/language/`.
 - `shared/`: Contains shared utilities and components that are not specific to any single feature or entity, such as UI components like `HoverableEnumeration`.

+## Nested Folders

+Following this design approach, scripts and components may be in the same folder.
+For example, in `src/shared` you will find
+- `ui/`: Contains UI components, like `LinkButton.tsx`.
+- `lib/`: Contains utility functions like `setUtils.ts`.
+- `hooks/`: Contains React hooks, like `useAutoAdjustedWidth.tsx`.

+## Module Imports

-They are available as modules in the code so instead of a relative import like:
+Now, when you import files, instead of using relative paths like:
 ```typescript
 import LanguageDetails from '../../entities/language/LanguageDetails';
 ```